With Pixel 5, Google continues its fight for smartphone relevance

 A major turning point for Google's hardware operation came four years ago, when the company tapped Osterloh, the former president of Motorola, to lead a dedicated team focused on creating consumer devices.
 A year later, Google paid $1 billion to bulk up its hardware engineering ranks through a deal with Taiwanese manufacturer HTC.

-It marked a dramatic shift from its previous approach, where the closest thing to a "GPhone" was something from its Nexus program.
-It was a beloved but niche line of phones that ran "stock" Android -- a bare-bones version of Google's mobile operating system without the flourishes or extra apps that carriers and manufacturers usually add to the software.
+This marked a dramatic shift from Google's previous approach, where the closest thing to a "GPhone" was something from its Nexus program.
+That was a beloved but niche line of phones that ran "stock" Android -- a bare-bones version of Google's mobile operating system without the flourishes or extra apps that carriers and manufacturers usually add to the software.
 Each year, Google worked with a different hardware partner, including LG, Huawei and HTC, to put out the phones.

 The goal wasn't necessarily to become a market leader or make money.
 It was to be a showcase for Google software or to demonstrate to other hardware makers what their devices could look like.

 But there were a few phones in the Nexus program that hit the sweet spot of price and quality.
 The Nexus 4, made by LG, was particularly accessible at $299 when it debuted in 2012.
-A year later, the Nexus 5, a particularly beloved model among Android fans, sold for $349 -- the same price as the Pixel 4A.
+A year later, the Nexus 5, an especially beloved model among Android fans, sold for $349 -- the same price as the Pixel 4A.

 Google's midtier line seems like a return to that old Nexus model.
 The company even priced the Pixel 4A $50 cheaper than last year's 3A, suggesting that the company is willing to be even more aggressive in its pricing than before.